 Notably, the virus has a unique power to recombine using the homologous or non-homologous recombination.
 And that is why it is more unique than others.

-Now here, first, the negative-sense RNA is constructed from the positive-sense RNA.
-Then in the next step, viral positive-sense RNA is formed from the negative-sense RNA.
+Now here, first, the negative-strand RNA is constructed from the positive-strand RNA.
+Then in the next step, viral positive-strand RNA is formed from the negative-strand RNA.

 This entire process is governed by the RNA dependent RNA polymerase.
-The main feature of RdRp is it uses the RNA as template and synthesises RNA de novo.
+The main feature of RdRp is that it uses the RNA as a template and synthesizes new RNA de novo.

 Therefore it doesn’t require any primer for nucleic acid synthesis.

-For assembling and releasing of the viral particle the structural protein moves to the endoplasmic reticulum where the newly formed genomic positive sense RNA migrates.
-The virus assembles all its proteins as components with the help of ER into the mature virus.
+For assembling and releasing of the viral particle the structural protein moves to the endoplasmic reticulum where the newly formed genomic positive-strand RNA migrates.
+The virus assembles all its proteins as components with the help of the ER into the mature virus.

 In the last step, through the process of exocytosis, the coronavirus exists the cell.